Looney Tunes: 2022–present: Warner Bros. Discovery ownership

 A reboot of Tiny Toon Adventures titled Tiny Toons Looniversity premiered on September 8, 2023, on Max and then aired the following day on Cartoon Network.
 The Looney Tunes characters reprise their roles as the professors at Acme Looniversity in this series.

-In September 2021, it was reported that a film based on the Looney Tunes Cartoons, titled The Day the Earth Blew Up: A Looney Tunes Movie and starring Daffy Duck and Porky Pig, was announced for release on HBO Max and Cartoon Network.
+In September 2021, it was reported that a film based on the Looney Tunes Cartoons, titled The Day the Earth Blew Up and starring Daffy Duck and Porky Pig, was announced for release on HBO Max and Cartoon Network.
 However, it was reported in August 2022 that the film would instead be shopped around to other streaming services.
 In October 2023, it was announced the film would instead be released in theaters, becoming the first animated non-compilation feature film in the franchise to do so.
 In early August 2024, it was announced that Ketchup Entertainment acquired the North American theatrical distribution rights to the film.
-The film was released in theaters in the United States on March 14, 2025.
+The film was given a one-week limited release in Los Angeles on December 13, 2024, before a wide release in theaters in the United States on March 14, 2025.

 On December 31, 2022, 256 classic Looney Tunes and Merrie Melodies shorts were removed from HBO Max, including What's Opera, Doc? and Duck Amuck, though many were later re-added in March 2024 when the shorts on the service were rotated.

 In August 2024, it was reported that Warner Bros. was planning to relaunch the Looney Tunes theatrical film series in 2028.
-In October 2024, it was reported that Warner Bros. was working on a "super secret Looney Tunes project" with directors Todd Wilderman and Hamish Grieve.
+In October 2024, it was reported that Warner Bros.
+Pictures Animation was working on a "super secret Looney Tunes project" with directors Todd Wilderman and Hamish Grieve.
+That project was later revealed to be a new short film titled Daffy Season, which premiered at the 2026 Annecy International Animation Film Festival, and is scheduled to be released in theaters alongside The Cat in the Hat on November 6, 2026.

 On March 16, 2025, two days after The Day the Earth Blew Up expanded to a wide release, all of the classic Looney Tunes and Merrie Melodies shorts were removed from the Max streaming service.
 Three days later, it was reported that Warner Bros. was in talks with Ketchup, who had distributed The Day the Earth Blew Up in the United States, to sell the distribution rights to the shelved movie Coyote vs. Acme.
 On March 31, the negotiations proved successful.
-The film is currently scheduled to be released in theaters in the United States on August 28, 2026.
+The film was released in theaters in the United States on August 28, 2026 and received positive reviews.

 At CinemaCon 2025, Warner Bros.
 Pictures Animation confirmed development on a new Looney Tunes animated feature film.

 On August 15, 2025, the classic Looney Tunes and Merrie Melodies shorts began streaming on the ad-supported free streaming service Tubi.

+In December 2025, Jorge R. Gutierrez teased that he was developing a new animated feature film based on Speedy Gonzales.
+In January 2026, Warner Bros.
+Pictures Animation greenlit the Speedy Gonzales feature film.